How to Teach a Financial Literacy Course

 Our 18-Week Financial Literacy / Personal Finance Course Outline

 This recommended financial literacy course outline is designed for those who teach a 18-week Financial Literacy Course (aka Personal Finance Class).
-It makes heavy use of PersonalFinanceLab’s financial literacy games, budget game and stock games, as well as our financial literacy curriculum library and assessments to measure student progress.
+It makes heavy use of PersonalFinanceLab’s financial literacy games, Budget Game and Stock Games, as well as our Learning Library of self-grading assessments.

 Notice for teachers joining our Free Financial Literacy Events – Our free events do not have full admin access for teachers – all settings are enabled with our recommended settings.
 You can skip our guides on course set-up and dive straight into the Unit Outlines and Teacher Packets!